responsibilityprotocol/RP-1/RP-1_INDEX.md

 # RP-1 Index

 This file is the canonical navigation map for the RP-1 repository.
-**Filenames are canonical.** All links in RP-1 should conform to the filesystem names.
+**Filenames are canonical.** All links must conform exactly to the filesystem.

 ---